ozwolf-software/dropwizard-raml/README.md

 ## Using In Non-DropWizard Jersey JAX-RS Projects

+**Note**: There are plans to remove DropWizard as a dependency from components that don't fundamentally _require_ it for it's role (ie. the RAML generator).

 The [Annotations](./dropwizard-raml-annotations) and [RAML Generator](./dropwizard-raml-generator) components _can_ be used in non-DropWizard Jersey JAX-RS projects that utilise Jackson.

 This would allow a RAML specification to be generated from such a service.